bethsheets/Population-Genomics-via-RNAseq/docs/Guide_to_scripts.md

 - 	this reduces computational load for CAP3

 ###6b)If meta-assembling Trinity assemblies
-- 	rename contigs in one file by adding “a” to end of name
+- 	rename contigs in one file by adding “a” to end of file name, for ex: "TRINITYa_blahblah"
 - 	otherwise CAP3 may get confused if names are repeated
-- 	cat inputfile inputfile > all_assemblies.fasta
+- 	`cat Trinityrun1.fa Trinityrun2.fa > all_assemblies.fasta`

 ###7)Meta-Assembly (CAP3)
 - 	[paper](http://genome.cshlp.org/content/9/9/868.full)